HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_public_launch.md

 Both the initial email communication and the communication plan should be reviewed and approved by key stakeholders in the recurring communications meetings.

+### Email subscription mechanism

+One stretch goal for this deliverable is to adopt a service that allows site visitors to subscribe to a mailing list to receive updates about the Simpler.Grants.gov initiative.
+As part of this deliverable the team should answer the following questions:

+- Which email marketing provider will we use for email-based communications?
+- How will visitors submit their information to be added to a mailing list for Simpler.Grants.gov communications?

 ### Definition of done
 <!-- Required -->